HomeLatest NewsGovTechSingapore is helping India on Smart City Mission

 IT-enabled services, where Singapore expertise could be tapped, is one of highlights of the Smart City Mission, he said.
 The official said that the digital command and control centres would be set up in some of the cities which will help monitor traffic movement and check violations of red light through censors.

 The centres will also monitor noise pollution, garbage collection and transportation, and filling and emptying of garbage collection bins, he said.
-During a ministerial visit to Singapore in August 2014, India had also agreed on enhance cooperation in smart cities and urban rejuvenation, among others, the official said.
+During a ministerial visit to Singapore in August 2014, India had also agreed on enhance cooperation in and urban rejuvenation, among others, the official said.

 Tech Observer Desk